tracking-exposed/trex/README.md

-# web-extension reviewer? please do this after cloning the repository:
+## Browser extension reviewer? please do this after cloning the repository:

-    cd extension
+    cd yttrex/extension
     npm install
     npm run build:dist

-This produces the **distributed** release, in the directory `dist` you should find `extension.zip` which is distributed in Mozilla and Chrome add-ons stores.
+This produces the **distributed** release, in the directory `dist` you should find `extension.zip` which is thw same file uploaded to Mozilla and Chrome add-ons stores.

-### developer?
+### Developer?
 Instead of `build:dist`, use:

   npm run build